marcandrews/mybb-gcm-push-notifications/README.md

     3. Under APIs & auth > Credentials, create a new key
     4. Your API key is your Google API key

- 1. Extract the zip and upload to your forum's root
+ 1. [Download ZIP](https://github.com/marcandrews/gcm-push-notifications-for-mybb/archive/master.zip) and extract the contents of the upload folder to your forum's root

  2. Update manifest.json
    - add your 2:`name`, 3:`short_name` and 11:`gcm_sender_id` (from 1.ii)